Business Plan Metro

 6) Evaluation and negotiation of quotation and choice of supplier

-The company compares the quotations received: Which one is the cheaper?
-The expensive?
+The company compares the quotations received: Which one is cheapest?
+The most expensive?
 Will we get value for money?
-Advantages and disadvantages?
+Advantages and disadvantages of both?
 Any guarantee that you or another supplier will be able to carry out the task proficiently?

 7) Placing an order